heroicyang/nrbac/README.md

 var memoryStorage = new nrbac.MemoryStorage();
 nrbac.use(MemoryStorage);

-// you can specify the memory storage initial data var memoryStorage = new nrbac.MemoryStorage({
+// you can specify the initial data var memoryStorage = new nrbac.MemoryStorage({
   Permission: [{ action: 'read', resource: 'post' }],
   Role: [{ name: 'admin' }]